 Aside from treating indigestion, bloating and flatulence, there are other benefits that your dog can receive from taking papaya.
 This super food is rich in vitamins and minerals that are not only beneficial to people but dogs as well.

 In addition to fiber, papaya also contains vitamin K, vitamin E, vitamin A, vitamin C, folate and potassium.
 It’s also a good source of magnesium and calcium, which is great for growth.
 It can prevent heart problems and atherosclerosis.
-Furthermore, your dog will have more energy as their immune system is strengthened.
+Your dog will also have more energy and a strengthened immune system.

 There are several fruits and various other foods that shouldn’t be given to dogs.
 It’s important to know about them to prevent accidentally feeding them to your pet.
 This way you can avoid unnecessary health risks.
 Here are some of them: